-My favorite is the economic, Smokehouse brand for the fruitwoods (check the latest pricing on Amazon).
-For straight-up hardwood pellets, I like the CookinPellets blend of 4 kinds of wood, check it out on Amazon.
+My favorite is the economic, Smokehouse brand for the fruitwoods (check the latest pricing at Amazon).
+For straight-up hardwood pellets, I like the CookinPellets blend of 4 kinds of wood, check it out at Amazon.

 What you might not know is that, when you barbecue with wood pellets, you open up a wide range of flavor possibilities for vegetables, meat, potatoes, and baked goods.
 Many grillers are also unaware of the different kinds of smoker pellets available to them.
 In fact, most people don’t know that different pellet types can affect the overall taste of their food.

 It might be enlightening to learn the story behind smoker pellets before getting into the details about which specific types to buy.
 So, before I tell you where and how to identify the best smoker pellets, here is a brief summary of the history behind this hot grilling trend.